 Dad and I visited these locks as part of our Uncruise trip.
 It was really fascinating to see the newer technology as well as the tugboats that guide the big ships through.
-The new system uses 7 tugboats with the combined horsepower of 16,000.
+The new system uses 7 tugboats with a combined horsepower of 16,000.
 They move around so effortlessly like little insects.
-However these are complicated, powerful tugboats costing $11 million per tug boat!
+However, these are complicated, powerful tugboats costing $11 million per tugboat!

 There is a viewing platform there and a narrator providing information as the ships pass through.
 There is also a theatre, gift shop, and restaurants.
 I suggest you visit Mira Flores first and then go to Agua Clara so you can see the difference in technology and innovation.

 More info at the Aqua Clara Visitor Center Website